Profile

 ML Engineering

-Cloud platforms host the inference and training infrastructure with AWS leading alongside Azure and GCP, paired with Kubernetes, Docker, and Terraform for orchestration and provisioning.
-NoSQL stores like MongoDB, Redis, and Elasticsearch sit downstream of pipelines moving context through ETL stages.
-Frontend frameworks like React, Angular, and Vue.js surface where AI applications expose chat and agent interfaces.
-AI cloud platforms such as Amazon Bedrock, Vertex AI, and SageMaker offer managed model hosting when teams do not roll their own.
-CI/CD platforms like GitHub Actions, Azure DevOps, and Jenkins automate deployment, while Responsible AI and GenAI Ethics surface where compliance and governance are part of the role.
+Cloud platforms (AWS, Azure, and GCP) provide the computing power needed to train AI models and run them, and they also host the end applications themselves.
+Kubernetes, Docker, and Terraform are the tools that set this all up and keep the different parts working together.
+NoSQL stores like MongoDB, Redis, and Elasticsearch sit at the end of the data pipeline.
+They receive and hold the data after it has been extracted, transformed, and moved through the earlier stages.
+Frontend frameworks like React, Angular, and Vue.js are used to build the chat and agent interfaces that users interact with.
+AI cloud platforms such as Amazon Bedrock, Vertex AI, and SageMaker offer managed model hosting for teams that do not build their own.
+Continuous integration and delivery platforms like GitHub Actions, Azure DevOps, and Jenkins automate deployment, and Responsible AI and GenAI Ethics come in where compliance and governance are part of the role.

 Cloud Platforms & Containers